openshift/enhancements/enhancements/microshift/disabling-storage-components.md

 1. User has already deployed a cluster with LVMS and CSI Snapshotting installed.
 2. User has deployed cluster workloads with persistent storage.
 3. User decides that LVMS and snapshotting are no longer needed.
+4. User edits `/etc/microshift/config.yaml`, setting `.storage.driver: none`.
-4. User takes actions to back up, wipe, or otherwise ensure data will not be irretrievable.
+5. User takes actions to back up, wipe, or otherwise ensure data will not be irretrievable.
-5. User stops workloads with mounted storage volumes.
+6. User stops workloads with mounted storage volumes.
-6. User deletes VolumeSnapshots and waits for deletion of VolumeSnapshotContent objects to verify.
+7. User deletes VolumeSnapshots and waits for deletion of VolumeSnapshotContent objects to verify.
 The deletion process cannot happen after the CSI Snapshotter is deleted.
-7. User delete PersistentVolumeClaims and waits for deletion of PersistentVolumes.
+8. User delete PersistentVolumeClaims and waits for deletion of PersistentVolumes.
 The deletion process cannot happen after LVMS is deleted.
-8. User deletes the relevant LVMS and Snapshotter cluster API resources:
+9. User deletes the relevant LVMS and Snapshotter cluster API resources:
     ```shell
     $ oc delete -n kube-system deployment.apps/csi-snapshot-controller deployment.apps/csi-snapshot-webhook
     $ oc delete -n openshift-storage daemonset.apps/topolvm-node